MazamaScience/beakr/README.md

 beakr <- newBeakr()

 # Use beakr to expose the model in the '/predict-species' url path.
+#   See help('decorate') for more info about decorating functions.
 beakr %>%
   POST(path = '/predict-species', decorate(predict_species)) %>%
   errorHandler() %>%